AviatrixSystems/Docs/HowTos/CloudN_workflow.rst

 	* Once CloudN is registered to Aviatrix controller, if you wish to check the version of Managed-CloudNs, please go to Aviatrix controller -> Settings -> Maintenance -> Upgrade -> Gateway Upgrade Status.
 However, the software version you see from CloudN GUI locally would not change, and it stays with the version at the time when you register CloudN to Aviatrix controller.

 	* With Managed CloudN, software upgrading directly from CloudN GUI is no longer needed, unless unexpected issues occur.
-In such case, please first contact Aviatrix Support support@aviatrix.com.
+In such case, please open a support ticket at `Aviatrix Support Portal <https://support.aviatrix.com>`_.